 Located in leafy surrounds, with abundant areas for sport and recreation, Montmorency South provides the perfect setting for our children’s primary education.
-Student enrolment in 2017 was about 630, which is large enough to enable us to provide a range of valuable programs but small enough so that every child is known.
-We have 39.93 equivalent full time staff; two principal class, 30.4 teachers and 7.53 education support staff.
+Student enrolment in 2019 was about 657, which is large enough to enable us to provide a range of valuable programs but small enough so that every child is known.
+We have 48.19 equivalent full time staff; two principal class, 35.38 teachers and 10.81 education support staff.
 All classes are straight grades and teachers work in teams to plan the programs for the children.
-Our French program covers all classes from prep to 6 and the school also runs the highly successful Stephanie Alexander Kitchen Garden (SAKG) program.
-Students also have access to iPads, laptops, cameras and interactive whiteboards.
+Our French program covers all classes from prep to 6 and the school also runs the highly successful Stephanie Alexander Kitchen Garden (SAKG) program in years 3-6.
+Students also have access to iPads and laptops.

 Many opportunities are provided for students to develop leadership skills and they can also participate in extra-curricular activities during and outside of school hours.
 These activities include many different sporting events, choir, chess, Kelly Sports Dance, ICT – game-making, Lego Club, Stem club, keyboard, guitar and instrumental music programs.
 The overall learning program is supported by the Tribes framework.